Skip to content

 What is a backdated rent review?

-A backdated rent review is where your landlord reviews the rent later than the timeframe specified in your lease agreement.
+A backdated rent review occurs when your landlord reviews the rent after the timeframe specified in your lease agreement and claims the additional rent.

 Register for our free webinars